alphagov/paas-team-manual/source/team/working_practices.html.md

 ## Review

 Review is the step in our process where the pull requests relating to a story are code-reviewed, and merged.
-This is typically done by somone who hasn't worked on the story, however if a story has been paired on throughout, the pair can merge their own PRs, and push the story straight through to approval.
+This is typically done by someone who hasn't worked on the story, however if a story has been paired on throughout, the pair can merge their own PRs, and push the story straight through to approval.